-On the annual general meeting ("AGM") of the Company held on 22 May 2020, Mr. Wu Zhengping, the chairman of the Board and chief executive officer of the Company was unable to attend the AGM due to other business commitments.
-The Board arranged for Ms. Xiao Li, an executive Director, the deputy chief executive officer and a member of the Nomination Committee of the Company, who was well versed in all business activities and operations of the Group, to attend and chair the AGM on behalf of Mr. Wu Zhengping and to respond to questions from Shareholders.
-The Company will adopt a more flexible schedule in order to facilitate the chairman to attend future AGM of the Company.
-While the chairman of the Audit Committee, Remuneration Committee and Nomination Committee, or in their absence, their duly appointed delegates were attended the AGM to answer questions.
-Auditors of the Company also attended the Company's AGM pursuant to code provision E.1.2.
+At the annual general meeting of the Company held on 21 May 2021 ("2021 AGM"), Mr. Wu, the chairman of the Board and chief executive officer of the Company was unable to attend the 2021 AGM due to other business commitments.
+The Board had arranged for Ms. Xiao Li, an executive Director, the deputy chief executive officer and a member of the Nomination Committee of the Company, who was well versed in all business activities and operations of the Group, to attend and chair the 2021 AGM on behalf of Mr. Wu and to respond to questions from Shareholders.
+The Company will adopt a more flexible schedule in order to facilitate the chairman to attend future annual general meeting of the Company.